PrintVanessa/comp5318-a1-rice-classification/README.md

 * `notebooks/` → final notebook for submission
 * `src/` → reusable functions (optional)

+## Workflow

+* Development is done collaboratively using GitHub branches
+* Each member implements assigned models
+* Final integration and testing are done jointly
+* Notebook is verified to run from start to finish before submission

 ## How to Run

 1. Open notebook: